t03r1cht/wordnet-pass-analysis/README.md

 ## Introduction

+## About

+Systematic password generation and analysis of the HaveIBeenPwned password hash collection to approximate user password generation patterns.

 ## Installation

 1. Install sgrep if you are running the script on a Linux-based OS (see section below)